denevell/Natch-Android/README.md

 ### Testing to do

-* Test announcements appear
-* Test announcements don't appear in chat page
-* Test announcements can't be deleted by anyone in list threads or list thread page
-* Test going back to announcements from list thread page goes back to the correct tab
 * Test going to website
 * Test that logout dialogue box closes.
 * Test that back indicator doesn't appear once back from posts fragment.